Entry Rules

 • (4) The length of the program can be up to 60 minutes.

 • (5) Finalists will be required to do a Final Presentation in front of the final jury members.
-Prior to the presentation, all finalists will be required to attend the Preparatory Workshop in Japan.
+Prior to the presentation, all finalists will be required to attend the Proposal Pitch Workshop in Japan.
 Details will be provided from the Japan Prize Secretariat.

 Entry Procedure